mautrix/docs/bridges/general/contributing.md

 Also, don't use AI for generating pull request descriptions.
 AI-generated descriptions are long and usually have zero useful information.
 Even an empty description is better than a long and useless one.

-## Making pull requests
-Updating the changelog file is not necessary when making a pull request.
-That will be done separately when a release is being made.

-For any non-trivial changes, you should join the Matrix room linked in the project readme and briefly explain your plan to confirm that it makes sense and is wanted.
-The Matrix room is also preferred in case discussion about the contribution beyond basic code review is necessary.

-Pull requests may be missed and/or forgotten for extended periods of time, especially if they involve more complicated changes.
-Feel free to remind us in the appropriate Matrix room if it seems like nothing is happening.
-Pinging on GitHub is **not** recommended.